bzoulko/module3_challenge/README.md

     Lowercase Characters - 'abcdefghijklmnopqrstuvwxyz0123456789'
     Numbers - '0123456789'

-    ALERT message will be displayed if no character set is included.
+    ALERT message will be displayed if no character set is included via users response from window prompts.

 ### Spoecial Notes: